simula/mosaic5g-store/sdk/PROTOCOL.md

   If none of the above is present, then this *parameter definition* defines a simple text string input for the parameter value.

-If there are no additional information, each capability value can be left as an empty dictionary (or **null**).

 ### Examples